awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store.md

 1. On the **Configure event data store** page, in **General details**, enter a name for the event data store\.
 A name is required\.

 1. Specify a retention period for the event data store in days\.
-Valid values are integers from 7 to 2555 \(seven years\)\.
-The event data store retains the specified number of days worth of events that are logged by CloudTrail\.
-For example, if you specify a retention period of 100 days, a query run on this data store queries events that have been logged within the last 100 days before you ran the query\.
+Valid values are integers from 7 to 2557 \(seven years\)\.
+The event data store retains event data for the specified number of days\.

-1. CloudTrail stores the event data store resource in the region in which you create it, but by default, the events collected in the data store are from all regions in your account\.
-Optionally, you can select **Include only the current region in my event data store** to include only events that are logged in the current region\.
-If you do not choose this option, your event data store includes events from all regions\.
-Choose **Next**\.

-1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
-You must be signed in to the management account for the organization to create an event data store that collects events for an organization\.
+1. \(Optional\) To enable AWS Key Management Service encryption, choose **Use my own AWS KMS key**\.
+Choose **New** to have an AWS KMS key created for you, or choose **Existing** to use an existing KMS key\.
+In **Enter KMS alias**, specify an alias, in the format `alias/`*MyAliasName*\.
+Using your own KMS key requires that you edit your KMS key policy to allow CloudTrail logs to be encrypted and decrypted\.
+For more information, see [Configure AWS KMS key policies for CloudTrail](create-kms-key-policy-for-cloudtrail.md)\.
+CloudTrail also supports AWS KMS multi\-Region keys\.
+For more information about multi\-Region keys, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in the *AWS Key Management Service Developer Guide*\.

+   Using your own KMS key incurs AWS KMS costs for encryption and decryption\.
+After you associate an event data store with a KMS key, the KMS key cannot be removed or changed\.
+**Note**
+To enable AWS Key Management Service encryption for an organization event data store, you must use an existing KMS key for the management account\.

 1. \(Optional\) In the **Tags** area, you can add up to 50 tag key and value pairs to help you identify, sort, and control access to your event data store\.
 For more information about how to use IAM policies to authorize access to an event data store based on tags, see [Examples: Denying access to create or delete event data stores based on tags](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-eds-tags)\.
 For more information about how you can use tags in AWS, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *AWS General Reference*\.

+1. Choose **Next** to configure the event data store\.

 1. On the **Choose events** page, choose at least one event type\.
 By default, **Management events** is selected\.
 You can add both management and data events to your event data store\.
 For more information about management events, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.
 For more information about data events, see [Logging data events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html)\.

+1. \(Optional\) Choose **Copy trail events** if you want to copy events from an existing trail to run queries on past events\.
+To copy trail events to an organization event data store, you must use the management account for the organization\.
+The delegated administrator account cannot copy trail events to an organization event data store\.
+For more information about considerations for copying trail events, see [Considerations](cloudtrail-copy-trail-to-lake-eds.md#cloudtrail-trail-copy-considerations-lake)\.

+1. CloudTrail stores the event data store resource in the region in which you create it, but by default, the events collected in the data store are from all regions in your account\.
+Optionally, you can select **Include only the current region in my event data store** to include only events that are logged in the current region\.
+If you do not choose this option, your event data store includes events from all regions\.

+1. To have your event data store collect events from all accounts in an AWS Organizations organization, select **Enable for all accounts in my organization**\.
+You must be signed in to the management account or delegated administrator account for the organization to create an event data store that collects events for an organization\.

 1. If your event data store includes management events, choose **Read**, **Write**, or both\.
 At least one is required\.
 For more information about **Read** and **Write** management events, see [Logging management events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-events-with-cloudtrail.html)\.